SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

 \subsection{Research Questions and Dataset}

 {\bf Research questions}.
-Our experiments are geared towards answering the following Research Questions (RQs): \begin{itemize} \item RQ1: Can SySeVR make BLSTM detect multiple kinds (vs. single kind) of vulnerabilities? \item RQ2: Can SySeVR make multiple kinds of deep neural networks to detect multiple kinds of vulnerabilities?
-Can we explain their (in)effectiveness? \item RQ3: Can accommodating control-dependency make SySeVR more effective, and by how much? \item RQ4: How more effective are SySeVR-based methods when compared with the state-of-the-art methods? \end{itemize} In order to answer these questions, we implement the following 6 deep neural networks in Python using Theano \cite{jamestheano}: CNN \cite{DBLP:journals/tnn/LawrenceGTB97}, DBN \cite{DBLP:journals/scholarpedia/Hinton09}, and RNNs (including LSTM, GRU, BLSTM, and BGRU \cite{hochreiter1997long, DBLP:conf/ssst/ChoMBB14, DBLP:journals/nn/GravesS05}).
+Our experiments are geared towards answering the following Research Questions (RQs): \begin{itemize} \item RQ1: Can SySeVR make BLSTM detect multiple kinds (vs. single kind) of vulnerabilities? \item RQ2: Can SySeVR make multiple kinds of neural networks to detect multiple kinds of vulnerabilities?
+Can we explain their (in)effectiveness? \item RQ3: Can accommodating control-dependency make SySeVR more effective, and by how much? \item RQ4: How more effective are SySeVR-based methods when compared with the state-of-the-art methods? \end{itemize} In order to answer these questions, we implement the deep neural networks in Python using Tensorflow \cite{DBLP:conf/osdi/AbadiBCCDDDGIIK16}.
 The computer running experiments has a NVIDIA GeForce GTX 1080 GPU and an Intel Xeon E5-1620 CPU running at 3.50GHz.

 {\bf Vulnerability dataset.} We produce a vulnerability dataset from two sources: NVD \cite{NVD} and SARD \cite{SARD}.
-NVD contains vulnerabilities in production software and possibly {\tt diff} files describing the difference between a vulnerable piece of code and its patched version.
+NVD contains vulnerabilities in software products (i.e., software systems) and possibly {\tt diff} files describing the difference between a vulnerable piece of code and its patched version.
 SARD contains production, synthetic and academic programs (also known as {\em test cases}), which are categorized as ``good'' (i.e., having no vulnerabilities), ``bad'' (i.e., having vulnerabilities), and ``mixed'' (i.e., having vulnerabilities whose patched versions are also available).
+Note that a program in NVD consists of one or several files (e.g., .c or .cpp files) which contain some vulnerability (corresponding to a CVE ID) or its patched version, and that a program in SARD is a test case.